anders94/transaction-generator/README.md

 # transaction-generator
 Generates random valid looking transactions for use as test data.
-You can control:
+You can control the:

 * Number of inputs (example: from 1 to 3)
 * Number of outputs (example: from 1 to 5)
-* Respend minimum (example: don't respend within 1M transactions)
+* Respend minimum (example: don't respend within 800k transactions)

 Requires node.js with `npm` and PostgreSQL.